Lyurlik/multidirectional-traffic-model/README.md

   * _"../ModelValidation/RoadTable.csv"_ -- contains information about roads: ID1 and ID2 (columns 3 and 4) are the id's of corresponding intersections that the road is connecting, ID_road (column 5) is the road's ID, max_vel (column 6) is its free-flow limit estimated from real measurements, then we have number of lanes (column 7) and road's length (column 8);

+  * _"../ModelValidation/RoadFRC.csv"_ -- contains information about road importance: column 1 is the road's ID and column 2 is the importance class from 1 to 7 with roads of class 1 being the most important;

   * _"../ModelValidation/TurnTable.csv"_ -- contains turning ratios between any pair of roads: ID1 of incoming road (column 1), ID2 of outgoing road (column 2) and the turning ratio between these roads (column 5).

 2. Data from real sensors (model validation part):